smudge/decks/railsconf-2022/slides.md

 </v-click>

 <!--
 So, firstly, there's always the option to just use the production app, right?
-And in our case, it's a cluster of multiple monolithic Rails applications.
+And in our case, it's a cluster of multiple relatively monolithic applications.
-But since our app involves real money, and real personal info, that option didn't feel great.
+But since our app involves real money, and real personal info, this option didn't feel great.

-But we looked around and saw that Betterment also had a _staging_ environment.
+So we looked around and saw that Betterment also had a _staging_ environment.

 CLICK

-It was deployed in exactly the same overall configuration as production, except the database was reset and repopulated nightly with some magical sanitized data instead of real production data.
+It was deployed in exactly the same overall configuration as production, except the database was reset and repopulated nightly with some magical sanitized "staging" data.

-And we said, hey, what if we just did something like that?
+And we said, okay, what if we do something like that?
 -->

 ---